uri-interop/interface/README.md

     - The combined `$userInfo`, `$host`, and `$port` (e.g. as per [RFC 3986][]).

 - `__toString() : string`
-    - Returns all the components composed into a string.
+    - Recomposes the component values into a full URI string.

 Implementations MAY sanitize component values (e.g. by applying [`trim()`][]).